 They travelled to Beijing and met with Sinochem Group in the latest stage of discussions to develop a partnership in energy storage technologies.

 Sinochem is a leading Chinese company in energy, agriculture and chemicals, with a history as long as the People’s Republic of China.
 It has over 300 subsidiaries around the world, including several listed companies.

-Pro-Vice-Chancellor Professor Andy Schofield, who led the University of Birmingham delegation and is pictured above, centre-left, said: “Both the UK and China share a same strategic vision in developing more efficient, clean and low carbon energy systems.
+Pro-Vice-Chancellor Professor Andy Schofield, who led the University of Birmingham delegation, said: “Both the UK and China share a same strategic vision in developing more efficient, clean and low carbon energy systems.

 "The University of Birmingham possesses world-leading expertise in energy storage – a field which has been recognised as a key part of this important development.
 We are always looking to forge new and mutually beneficial long-term partnerships with China around energy storage technologies.
 I sincerely hope we can form such a partnership with Sinochem.”

 Vice President of Sinochem Professor Bin Li said: “Energy is a core part of Sinochem’s business.
 I am delighted that based on our good relationships cultivated over the years, Sinochem and University of Birmingham are now working closely in developing mutually beneficial collaborations.